DylanSavelson/DigItUp/README.md

 ## ✒️ Description

 In this tycoon/simulator game, the player tries to mine different ores to get a better pickaxe and make coins.
 The user goes to a certain block on the map and mine it and then will have a random chance at any of the ores in the game.
 There will be a chance that the user gets explosive ore and if the user does not have a defuse kit (purchaseable from the shop) they will blow up and lose some ores/gems/coins and health.
 The shop will contain pickaxe upgrades, health potions and defuse kits all purchaseable for coins which are obtained by selling ores/gems.
 The goal of the game is to get the max pickaxe to escape the mine.
+The user will use w a s d to move and space bar to dig.
+To enter the shop it will be tab and mouse in the shop.

 ## 🕹️ Gameplay